julianne27/movie_recommendation_system/README.md

 ## data
 The data folder contains the .csv and .tsv files used in the recommender.
 > NOTE: The title.basics.tsv file is 725MB and is too large to be uploaded to GitHub at this time.
+I am working on finding a way to get it on GitHub.

 ## final report
 The final report folder contains the final write-up and presentation slides.